NVIDIA-NeMo/Run/docs/guides/execution.md

 ## Core Concepts

+For detailed definitions of terms used in this guide, see the [Glossary](../reference/glossary).

 ### Execution Units

 An execution unit consists of a task configuration paired with an executor.
 This separation allows you to: